Dav1dde/enumap/README.md

 [docsrs-url]: https://docs.rs/enumap

-HashMap like interface for enumerations backed by an array.
+HashMap and HashSet like interfaces for enumerations backed by an array.

 `enumap` is `no_std` compatible, dependency and proc macro free for blazingly fast compilation speeds.